alhajee/ckan/doc/maintaining/cli.rst

 tracking: Update tracking statistics
 ====================================

-Starting CKAN 2.11 tracking command is only available if the extension es enabled.
+Starting FMLD 2.11 tracking command is only available if the extension es enabled.

 Usage